 - Is this influencer someone that my target users respect and engage with?

 - Does this influencer have the reach I require?

-- Am I going to have to expend resources in amplifying the influencer’s reach to ensure the message doesn’t miss my target audience?
+- Am I going to have to expend resources in amplifying this influencer’s reach to ensure the message doesn’t miss my target audience?

-- How aggressive do I want to be in pushing my product or service?
+- How aggressive do I want to be in pushing my app?

 Reach Out The Right Way

 Once you’ve identified the right influencer for your campaign, it’s time to reach out.
 Influencers understand that brands will be reaching out to them – after all, this is what they do.
 In the past, it was common to reach out to influencers directly.
 Now, it’s more common to contact influencers via their agencies or platforms designed for this process.
 Many micro-influencers do still work independently, but influencers are shifting towards more agency representation.